atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 {% galleryImg "/assets/images/n8n-sandbox/02-n8n-19-error-node-options.png", "EH Node options", 250 %}
 {% endgallery %}

 It's [recommended](https://docs.n8n.io/flow-logic/error-handling/) to build a dedicated *Error handling* workflow that can do something when an error is triggered.
 Like for example send a notification when a certain condition is met (without blasting too many notifications).
-Then from the settings of the main workflow point all errors to that specific *Error handling* workflow and your centralised error handling is configured.
-It's also good to know that Error workflow executions [are not counted](https://docs.n8n.io/insights/#which-executions-do-n8n-use-to-calculate-the-values-in-the-insights-banner-and-dashboard) as a prod execution.
+Then from the settings of the main workflow point to that specific *Error handling* workflow and your centralised error handling is configured.
+It's also good to know that *Error workflow* executions are [not counted](https://docs.n8n.io/insights/#which-executions-do-n8n-use-to-calculate-the-values-in-the-insights-banner-and-dashboard) as a production execution in the licensing model.

 In some cases we want to handle an error differently.
 Let say we are sending data to our TMS API.
 Retrying *any* HTTP status error code will not be very efficient.
 If we for example get a HTTP status 422 (Unprocessable content) then a retry of the same content will just result in the same error over and over until the retry limit is reached.
-But a HTTP 429 (too many requests) for example might benefit from a delayed retry.
+But a HTTP 429 (too many requests) might benefit from a delayed retry.
 Take a look at the example below:

 {% gallery "EHResult" %}
 {% galleryImg "/assets/images/n8n-sandbox/02-n8n-20-error-handling-429.png", "EH Result", 1000 %}